Japanese PM Fumio Kishida's coalition wins election despite losing seats | DW | 31.10.2021

 "The lower house election is about choosing a leadership," Kishida told NHK.
 "With the ruling coalition certainly keeping the majority, I believe we received a mandate from the voters."

-But the secretary-general of Japan's ruling Liberal Democratic Party, Akira Amari, said he intends to resign after losing his seat, public broadcaster NHK said on Monday.
+LDP Secretary-General Akira Amari said he intends to resign after losing his seat, public broadcaster NHK said on Monday.

 According to media reports, the Constitutional Democratic Party (CDP) increased its share of seats from the 109 it won at the previous election.